mmo80/alpaca-webui/README.md

 #### Docker Compose

 This command sets up two containers: one for the app and another for the [Weaviate](https://weaviate.io/) vector database.
+Remember to change the environment variable CRYPTO_SECRET_KEY in the docker compose file or else it will throw error!

 ```shell
 docker compose up --detach